wkgcass/vproxy/README.md

 * Modifiable when running: no need to reload for configuration update.
 * Fast: performance is one of our main priorities.
 * TCP Loadbalancer: we only support TCP for now.

+> GraalVM does not support DatagramChannel yet.
+We don't prepare to support UDP loadbalancing until graalvm supports DatagramChannel.
+Currently we only use DatagramSocket (blockingIO) on control panel.

 ## How to use